 Could You Benefit from Refinancing Your Mortgage?

-Is 2018 a good time to refinance your home in Washington?
+Is 2020 or early 2021 a good time to refinance your home in Washington?
 That depends on your financial goals, your current equity situation, and the rate you have on your existing mortgage loan.
 By evaluating these three factors, you can determine if it makes sense to refinance into a new home loan.

 People use mortgage refinancing to accomplish different goals.
 Some do it to convert equity into cash, while others do it to reduce their monthly payments.
 Most people fall into the latter category.
 They do it to secure a lower mortgage rate on the new loan and thereby reduce the size of the monthly payments.

-This is where the “break-even point” comes in to the picture.
+This is where the “break-even point” comes into the picture.
 This is the point at which the money you save (by reducing your rate) begins to exceed the amount you pay in closing costs for the new loan.
 We can help you determine the potential for long-term savings by evaluating your current mortgage situation, along with the rate you qualify for.
-Please contact our staff with any questions you have, or to receive a rate quote.